applicaster/developer.applicaster.com/book/getting-started/ios-podspec.md

 You can do this either by pushing a branch and opening a PR or by forking and creating a PR to the repository.

 In this case - there is no need to add the repository in the plugin manifest.
-Zapp by default uses this repository to look for dependancies.
+Zapp uses this repository to look for dependancies by default.

 ### Host the pod inside the plugin repository
 This method should be mainly used to get off the ground and is not recommended.